rafaduran/rdc-blga/docs/source/blga.rst

 .. cpp:member:: Random* random

-  This :cpp:class:`Random` object is used when randoms numbers, permutations,... are needed.
+  This :ref:`Random` object is used when randoms numbers, permutations,... are needed.

 .. cpp:member:: int dimension